4 San

 of over crowding.
 At the foot of each Tower certain

-commons facilities and shops can be provided.
+commons facilities and shops can be provided as required.
 A project

 this size has the necessary critical mass for on-site